 In 2003 IGFOA adopted a policy of not accepting third party payments for any type of association fee for state-wide events.
 The Association extended that policy to include all Chapter events beginning in December 2005.

 In reviewing the Gift Ban Act, legal counsel advised that IGFOA continue this policy.
 While IGFOA may not be held directly liable for Gift Ban violations by public sector members, the Association believes it should educate and support its members in complying with the Gift Ban Act.
 Counsel advised that one of the oft misunderstood sections of the Gift Ban Act is the 2002 amendment that curbs acceptance of gifts from a prohibited source during any calendar year where those gifts have a cumulative total value of $100 or more.

 Raffles, drawings, and prizes

-Beginning in 2004, IGFOA has refrain from prize drawings at the Annual Conference and other IGFOA state association and Chapter events.
+Beginning in 2004, IGFOA has refrained from prize drawings at the Annual Conference and other IGFOA State Association and Chapter events.
 In addition, IGFOA and the Partners' Forum works with Partners to:

 - understand the Gift Ban Act prohibitions;

 - respect that members may be further controlled by local ethics ordinances;

 - allow participants to opt-in, do not automatically include all registrants in a drawing; and

 - minimize social peer pressure to participate in a drawing.